-Compared to the rest of the Washington D.C. market, the Central Rockville region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Central Rockville submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 14 listings have been posted online, which means listings are probably leasing quickly.
+In the last 90 days, 14 listings have been made available, which means new listings might be going fast.
 You'll want to be prepared to make an offer immediately.
+About 107% of the available leases in the Central Rockville are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,190 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are approximately 6 floors.
-Most buildings in this market were built in 1983 and are Class A.
+The standard measurement for office space in this area is around 2,140 sqft.
+Most buildings in this area are close to 6 floors.
+Most buildings in this area were built in 1981 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this region.
 Commute by bike is the most popular way to get to work amongst Central Rockville folk.
 Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.